-Your child needs to see a dentist every six months, when you see the first tooth (or latest by the age of one).
-Almost all mouth problems can be avoided with good homecare and regular dental visits.
+Your child needs to see a dentist every 6 months, when you see the first tooth or by the child's first birthday.
+Almost all mouth problems can be avoided with good home care and regular dental visits.

 Oral health is not just about the teeth, but the health of the whole mouth.
-To avoid problems such as decay, infection, possible speech delays or feeding or chewing problems, make an appointment with a dental provider.
-If you need help finding a dentist, contact SKYGEN USA at 1-800-822-2447 (PA Relay: 711).
+To avoid problems such as decay, infection, possible speech delays, or feeding or chewing problems, make an appointment with a dental provider.
+If you need help finding a dentist, contact SKYGEN USA at 1-866-638-1232 (PA Relay: 7-1-1).

 Baby bottles: One cause of early childhood tooth decay (cavities) is from children drinking milk or juice from a bottle or a sippy cup for long periods of time.
-Disease begins as early as the age of 1 and causes pain, infection and other problems.
+Disease can begin as early as age 1 and cause pain, infection and other problems.
 Follow these steps to prevent tooth decay in your child: